EU bets on 5G to catch up in mobile technology race

 "It is our intention to sign similar agreements with other key regions of the world, notably Japan, China, and the United States," Oettinger said.

 The Commission will soon start formal discussions on 5G with China, according to a person familiar with the matter, which is also keen to have its say on what 5G should do.
-China is home to the world's second-biggest maker of mobile network equipment, Huawei [HWT.UL], and ZTE 000063.SZ, the fifth biggest.
+China is home to the world's second-biggest maker of mobile network equipment, Huawei, and ZTE, the fifth biggest.

-But the chief executive of France's Orange (ORAN.PA) said work remained to be done on 4G, whose rollout across Europe has been patchy and slow.

 "We need to prepare for 5G but let's not jump too fast.
 We should enjoy 4G," he said.